 Removal of the cause- the first step

 So what are those foods which reduce blood to the brain?
 These foods are bitter in taste and are called as vasodilating foods as they dilate our blood vessels.
 Examples of some of the commonly used highly bitter foods that dilate blood vessels are alcohol, tobacco, onion, garlic, tea, coffee, beetroot, chocolates and even broccoli.
 So what will happen if such dilating foods are taken when one is sitting or standing?
 Gravity will slowly and gradually reduce blood flow from the brain and thus decay it thereby inviting such diseases.
 Also remember that even allopathic BP medicines also reduce blood from the brain as discussed in the previous blog (here I must mention that I personally know several people having parkinson’s/alzheimer’s/dementia who developed these diseases after taking allopathic BP medicines for years.
-In certain cases they earlier used to take lots of garlic and other vasodilating foods and later on they developed this disease which further got aggravated due to high BP medicines).
+In certain cases they already had been on lots of garlic and other vasodilating foods and later on they developed this disease which further got aggravated due to high BP medicines).

 On the other hand, if such foods (i.e. bitter/vasodilating) in combination with certain other foods/tastes (i.e. astringent and sweet) are taken just before lying down, then this will increase blood flow towards the core of the brain (not the peripherals of the brain), thereby reversing the disease to some extent.
 This is because while bitter while lying down will increase blood towards brain, astringency will constrict cells and widen blood vessels to take sweetness to deeper parts of the brain thereby settling deep seated vata.
 Thus vasodilating foods are not always bad and can be rather beneficial if they are used wisely employing the fundamentals of ayurveda.
 Fruits like wood-apple (Bael fruit) and Medha vati (an ayurvedic medicine whose composition is similar to Mukta vati which is used for curing high BP about which we discussed in the previous blog), works on this principle only.
 As both of them (bael fruit and medha vati) have these three tastes i.e. bitter, astringent and sweet, it has to be noticed that for a hyperactive mind which is the cause of hypertension in most of the cases, such medicines/fruits should be taken in the night only as I mentioned in the previous blog.
 Remember that such a medicine can be taken in the morning only if one needs to increase blood circulation (reduce vata) in the lower body parts for curing diseases like ulcerative colitis, piles, diarrhea, hyperactive liver (this does not mean fatty/sluggish liver).